Loren Williams

 Loren Dean Williams is a biophysicist, biochemist, astrobiologist, and professor in the School of Chemistry and Biochemistry at the Georgia Institute of Technology in Atlanta, Georgia.
 His research seeks to understand the structural basis for macromolecular reactions, from the role of nucleic acids as targets of chemotherapeutics to the ancestral biochemistry of the ribosome during the origin of life.

 Biography

 Williams was born in Seattle, Washington, and raised in Seattle, Corvallis, Oregon, and Winnipeg, Manitoba.
 His maternal grandmother was Alice Franklin Bryant, Seattle peace activist, political candidate, and author.
 His mother, Imogene Bryant Williams, was a teacher and activist for environmental protection and labor rights.
-His father, Harvey Dean Williams, was a science educator and environmentalist.
+His father, Harvey Dean Williams, was a professor of science education and an environmentalist.
 Williams lives in Atlanta, Georgia with his wife Nidhi Williams.
 Their son, Justin Williams, is a PhD candidate in Molecular and Cell Biology at UC Berkeley.

 Scientific training

 As a chemistry undergraduate at University of Washington, Williams worked on porphyrin chemistry in the laboratory of Martin Gouterman and was a sprinter on the varsity track team.
 As a PhD student in physical chemistry at Duke University in the laboratory of Barbara Ramsay Shaw, he studied the mechanisms of base pairing of cytosine and guanine.
 He was an American Cancer Society Postdoctoral Fellow at Harvard Medical School in the laboratory of Irving Goldberg.
 He then joined the laboratory of Alexander Rich at MIT as a NIH Postdoctoral Fellow, where he specialized in DNA intercalation and structural characterization of interactions between anti-cancer drugs and DNA.